-Gradually employees and laborers came together for mutual protection and their just rights.
-The Labor Union came into being eventually with its formidable weapons: education for freedom and the strike.
-Many discovered that in union there is strength and that together they could defy the employer and wrest from the monied interests decent wages, better living conditions and that greater leisure which is the fore-ordained right of every [page 122] man.
+Gradually employees and laborerslabourers came together for mutual protection and their just rights.
+The LaborLabour Unionmovement came into being eventually with its formidable weapons: education for freedom and the strike.
+Many discovered that in union there is strength and that together they could defy the employer and wrest from the monied interests decent wages, better living conditions and that greater leisure which is the fore ordained-right of every[page 122]man.
 It is not my intention to outline the rise of the labor unions.
-The fact of their existence and of their steadily increasing power and of their international strength is well known and a primary modern interest.
+The fact of their existence and of their the steadily increasing power of labour and of theirits international strength is well known and a primary modern interest.

 Powerful individuals among the union leaders came to the surface of the movement.
-Some of the employers, who had the best interests of their workers at heart stood by them and aided them.
+Some of the employers, who had the best interests of their workers at heart, stood by them and aided them.
 They were relatively a small minority but they served to weaken the confidence and power of the majority.
 The fight of the workers is still going on; gains are steadily being made; shorter hours and better pay are constantly being demanded and when refused the weapon of the strike is used.
-The use of the strike, so beneficient and helpful in the early days of the rise of labor to power, is now itself becoming a tyranny in the hands of the unscrupulous and self-seeking.
-Labor leaders are now so powerful that many of them have shifted into the position of dictators and are exploiting the mass of workers whom they earlier served.
-Labor is also becoming exceedingly rich and untold millions have been accumulated by the great national organizations everywhere.
-The Labor Movement is itself now capitalistic.
+The use of the strike, so beneficientbeneficent and helpful in the early days of the rise of laborlabour to power, is now itself becoming a tyranny in the hands of the unscrupulous and self-seeking.
+LaborLabour leaders are now so powerful that many of them have shifted into the position of dictators and are exploiting the mass of workers whom they earlier served.
+LaborLabour is also becoming exceedingly rich and untold millions have been accumulated by the great national organizations everywhere.
+The LaborLabour Movement is itself now capitalistic.